Tips for coping with the picky eater in your family

 • Resistant to trying new foods

-Despite these behaviors, if your child is healthy, growing normally and has plenty of energy to play, your child is likely getting the nutrition needed.
+Despite these behaviors, if your child is healthy, growing normally and has plenty of energy to play, your child is likely getting the nutrition they need.

-• Independence.
-Your preschooler doesn’t have control over much.
+Independence.
+Your young child doesn’t have control over much.
 Being a picky eater may be an attempt to gain some control and independence, a natural part of development.
+They also may become particular about wanting food they can pick up to easily feed themselves.
+One of the best ways to help children develop good eating habits is to allow them to self-feed as early as possible.

 What to do about picky eating